Urobotos/Sandworm/README.md

 # <h3>Manual for remotely control printer power ON and OFF via Relay:</h3>
 (The original code and setup instructions can be found at: https://github.com/tinntbg/auto-power-off-klipper ) <br>

-For remote control power ON/OFF by Relay it is need add somewhere to moonraker.conf file codes below: <br>
+For remote control power ON/OFF by Relay it is need add somewhere to <b>moonraker.conf</b> file codes below: <br>

 [power printer] <br>
 type: gpio <br>